 - gender equality in the workplace.

-With a steady drop in its unemployment rate — from 7.2% in 2011 to 5.3% in June 2022 and projections of 4.9% by 2024 — Romania is a country that many employers are looking at in a positive light, in terms of its growing economy and work opportunities.
+With a steady drop in its unemployment rate — to 5.5% in May 2023 from a 5.6% rise the previous month and projections of 5.80% by 2024 — Romania is a country that many employers are looking at in a positive light, in terms of its growing economy and work opportunities.

 The Role of the Ukraine-Russia War in Romanian Hiring Trends